Trim

 Function Description

-- Trims objects using the cut edge defined by the baseline object.
-When using the trim tool, first select the line feature to be used for trimming (the baseline), then click on the intersecting line segment to be trimmed.
-The portion where the mouse clicks will be removed, i.e., trimmed off.
+• Trim objects by the cutting edge defined by the baseline object.
+When using the trim tool, first select the line feature (baseline) to be used for trimming, then click on the intersecting line segment to be trimmed.
+The part clicked by the mouse will be removed, i.e., trimmed off.

-- Applicable for trimming objects in a line layer or line objects in a CAD layer.
-It also requires that the layer of the object to be trimmed is editable.
+• Applicable to trimming objects of a line layer or line objects of a CAD layer.
+At the same time, the layer of object to be trimmed must be editable.

-- The trim operation is only effective for line objects that intersect with the baseline; line objects that do not intersect will not be affected.
+• The trim operation is only valid for line objects that intersect the baseline; no operation will be performed on non-intersecting line objects.

-- The object to be trimmed must be a simple line object; the baseline can be a complex line object or a simple line object, but cannot be a compound object.
+• The object to be trimmed must be a simple line object; the baseline can be a complex or simple line object, but cannot be a compound.

-- When you need to continuously trim multiple line features that intersect with the same line (baseline), first select a line object as the baseline, and then continuously trim the line objects that intersect with the baseline.
+• When multiple line features intersecting the same line (baseline) need to be trimmed continuously, first select a line object as the baseline, then trim the line objects intersecting the baseline one after another.

 Function Entry

-- Edit Data Tab -> Feature Editing Group -> Line editing -> Trim the alignment -> Trim
+• Edit Data tab -> Object Editing group -> Line editing -> Trim the alignment -> Trim

 Operation Steps

-- In the Edit Data tab, from the Line editing drop-down menu, click the Trim button in the Trim the alignment group to execute the trim operation.
-At this point, the mouse pointer prompt in the map is: select base line.
+1. On the Edit Data tab, in the Line editing drop-down menu, click the Trim button in the Trim the alignment group to perform the trim operation.
+At this point, the mouse prompt in the map is: "Select base line".

-- Select a line object as the baseline; the mouse pointer prompt changes to: click to trim.
+2. Select a line object as the baseline.
+The mouse prompt then becomes: "Click to trim".

-- Select the portion of the line object you want to trim off.
+3. Select the part of the line object you want to trim off.

-After trimming is complete, the baseline remains, and the segment of the line containing the mouse click position is deleted.
-The system fields of the new object (except for SmUserID) are assigned by the system, while non-system fields and the SmUserID field retain the corresponding attributes of the trimmed object.
+After trimming, the baseline is retained, and the line segment containing the mouse click position will be deleted.
+For the new object, system fields (except SmUserID) are assigned by the system; non-system fields and the field SmUserID retain the corresponding attributes of the trimmed object.

 Related Topics